sebastienroy/shutter_speed_tester/perspectives.md

 # Perspectives

-Once the project will be completed, an interesting evolution would be to used other components to complete it :
+Once the project will be completed, an interesting evolution would be to use other components to complete it :
 - Raspberry Pi Pico
 - 128x64 1.3" OLED screen
 - 2x1.5V battery